PeterBotros26/Object-Detection-in-an-Urban-Environment/README.md

 ## Improve on the reference
-To improve the Model we used augmentations such as:
+To improve the Model we apllied many iteration and in the last iteration we used augmentations such as:
 The augmentations can be found in the ``` /home/workspace/experiments/reference/3rd_iteration/pipeline_new.config ```

 - rgb_to_gray by probability: 0.2

+, also changed batch size to 5 ,updatd train_input_reader and eval_input_reader where this iteration gave the best prediction modl

 #### Images created after Augmentations